Answers to all the Frequently Asked Questions

 How do I manage my rubbish?

-THIS IS IMPORTANT.
+This is important.
 Effective waste disposal is essential to ensure the health and safety of guests and to ensure our unique environment is protected.
 There is no rubbish removal service available in our area so, as is the case with many similar wilderness retreats, we ask you to take your rubbish with you.
-Please follow carefully the instructions of staff about sorting your kitchen rubbish into the Page 4 of 6 appropriate bins.
+Please follow carefully the instructions of staff about sorting your kitchen rubbish into the appropriate bins.
 Organic (vegetable) waste can be composted on site.
 Guests are responsible for removing all meats, paper, plastics, bottles, nappies and sanitary napkins from the site.
 Each guest is supplied with a rubbish bag to assist in this process.

 Do you have walking tracks on the property?